mslisa/PoliticalInsights/README.md

 ### Overall
 * C - LM Low Priority d3 reaction? - Can we make graph points "jump" to new position?
-* S - SM - Save new images for the methodologies page after updates to graph.
-* S - LM - figure out what's going wrong with menu.
+* C - LM - Find lines to make text match between sites

 ### Top of page
 * C - SM - Make address bar constant so you can switch addresses.